kailash-manasarovar/statement/docs/timeline/2023/december.md

 [![Responses to flirtatious posts](../../content/tweets/december-2023/conversing-with-men-or-pretend-men.png)](https://x.com/1FRGVN/status/1741477973864136862)

-- A viral post about you *sex face* goes around.
+- A viral post about your *sex face* goes around.
 This is the image I saw and re-posted.
 I wondered if it was generated for me.

 [![Sex face](../../content/tweets/december-2023/sex-face-gif.png)](https://x.com/1FRGVN/status/1741218414276858196)